About the NORCH

-The main goal of our establishment is to promote, facilitate and enhance research relating to nutrition and health within the Boston area.
-Our hope is that the members of our Center to access the resources they need in order to conduct high quality research that can be translated into clinical care for our patients and public health initiatives and provide a great benefit to society.
+The NORCH aims to promote, facilitate and enhance research relating to nutrition and obesity within the Boston area.
+Our vision is for all members of our Center to access the resources they need in order to conduct high quality research that can be translated into clinical care for our patients and public health initiatives that provide benefit to society.

 The NORCH fills a unique niche through specific programs and Cores.
 Our programs include:

 An Annual Nutrition and Obesity Symposium at Harvard Medical School, attended by faculty, students and medical personnel interested in the promotion of research in obesity, nutrition, and metabolism.